The-SolShare-Team/SolanaWalletAdapterKit/VAPORWARE.typ

   try await wallet.signAndSendTransaction(myTransaction)
   ```,
 )
-For example, in the case of Phantom, the above would be automatically be polyfilled into a `signTransaction` deeplink and a native transaction broadcast through an RPC client.
+For example, in the case of Phantom, the above would automatically be polyfilled into a `signTransaction` deeplink and a native transaction broadcast through an RPC client.

 For convenience, the wallet also exposes property like `publicKey` in a way that is compatible with SwiftUI's reactivity model.